 The pacing is the slowest of any film in the franchise, which is very risky when such a large portion has Parker out of the suit and powerless.
 But that just goes to show how character-driven this sequel is and how much it trusts the script it has.
 Raimi knows just what to focus on and how to evenly distribute the time spent on each character, the comedy, the hardships, the action, and even a bit of horror in the hospital scene with Doc Ock’s attacking arms.
 Everything you could ask for in an action movie is nailed, and you’re left with immense satisfaction as well as anticipation for what’s to come.
 Whatever lies in the future for the iconic Marvel hero’s life on screen, Spider-Man 2 remains, after all these years, his best, most well-rounded film ever, and an extremely difficult one to top.

 Spider-Man: No Way Home will be released theatrically on December 17, 2021.
-Click here to read our review.
+Read our review of Spider-Man: No Way Home.